hiren0000/TodoTesting/README.md

 #Security

-Security has been managed via validation
+Security has been managed via the validation.

 #Controller

-This app has two controller, one is user and Todo and both have CRUD functionalities.
+This app has two controllers, one is user and Todo and both have CRUD functionalities.

+#Email

+This app supports email verification as well, When a user wants to register they will get an email for the email validation.